 How does the project specifically address improving gender, equity and human rights?
-Is special consideration given to vulnerable groups and communities (women, girls, indigenous groups, people with disabilities, etc.) or low-income populations?
+Is special consideration given to excluded groups and communities (women, girls, indigenous groups, people with disabilities, etc.) or low-income populations.
 Outline how women, children and other vulnerable groups will benefit.

 Scoring as per below (continuous scale from 0-15):

-- ✓ Gender transformative.
-Strong benefits and involvement of marginalized groups (15) - ✓ Gender sensitive.
+- Gender transformative.
+Very strong benefits for and involvement of marginalized groups (15) - ✓ Gender sensitive.
 Attention to equity and integration of gender considerations (10) - ✓ Some benefits for and involvement of excluded groups (5) - ✓ No consideration for excluded and marginalized groups (0)

-Additionality (0-15)
+Scalability (0-15)